taoxinyi/rua/README.md

 See [Client](framework/client)

-## How to build an optimized Http Client for Load Generation
+## Optimizations
+Rua with customized raw HTTP client directly operates on TCP connections, which is optimized to send unchanged requests.

 1. Each goroutine has a dedicated a TCP connection, there's no need to do any synchronization on them at all.

 2. In most scenarios, it's not the load generator's job to test the correctness of the response.
 There is no need to parse the headers and copy the body.
 We only need the status code, content length so that we know whether the response is complete or not.

 3. If the request will not change, then it's immutable.
 There is no need to build them or convert them to bytes every time.
 Directly send the request bytes.

-4. Zero memory allocation during the load generation, avoid copy as much as possible
+4. Zero memory allocation during the load generation, avoid copy as much as possible.

 ## Limitations

 Rua's optimized raw client is implemented in the following ways:

 Read until reaches the first `\r\n\r\n`, then find `Content-Length` in the header.
-Then read until the body size equals `Content-Length`
+Then read until the body size equals `Content-Length`.
+Therefore HTTP pipelining is not supported.
+(I think it's rarely used in practice.)

-However, if you have extremely long headers, the recv buffer is full, and `\r\n\r\n` hasn't reached yet, an error will be thrown.
-So you should increase the `-M, --max-response-size` size instead So the size can at least large enough for the first `\r\n\r\n`
+If you have extremely long headers, the recv buffer is full, and `\r\n\r\n` hasn't reached yet, an error will be thrown.
+So you should increase the `-B, --recvbuf` receiver buffer size instead, so the size can at least large enough for the first `\r\n\r\n`

 `Content-Length` must be present in the response, otherwise an error will be thrown since the parser doesn't know the body size.
 Therefore, `Connection: close` is not supported, only `keep-alive` is supported.
 Also, `Chunk` is not supported since it only knows the body size.
 Use `--client fasthttp` instead if you need `Connection: close` or `Chunk`.